paulwarren/nzde/dict/N/README.md

 <b>2</b> <i>n.</i>

+## Native title

+ <i>n.</i> = Maori title [NATIVE [MAORI] (CUSTOMARY) TITLE.
+A fascinating and still proceeding investigation.
+The phrase is not defined in the acts - Native is but not Native Title.
+There are at least two types of Native (Maori) title - customary, which I presume means communal (of the iwi), and freehold.
+There will undoubtedly be more colloquial references in second readings to bills.
+The earliest reference is quoted from "1847 NZPCC 387 n at 390" which I will need to consult with a lawyer about - the book in question doesn't have an explanation of NZPCC.
+(HWO note from 1990s)]

 ## native tobacco

  <i>n.</i> <i>Verbascum thapsus</i>;flannel leaf; velvet; golden rod; an occasional name for mullein

+## Native township

+ <i>n.</i>

+## Native track

+ <i>n.</i> = Maori track

 ## native tree daisy